There are many reasons people will take drugs.

 There is considerable pressure to use legal substances.
 Being around others who are using drugs can make people feel like they have to follow suit to fit in.
 For example, it may be hard to abstain from alcohol in a pub where everyone else is drinking.

 Value for money is often a factor as to which drug to use.
 Cannabis sufficient for a few joints would cost about £5.
-In terms of how long the effects last, this compares favourably with an average price for a pint of lager of around £3-4.
-By the same token, ecstasy of highly variable quality is still selling for up to £7 a tablet and many drug users have been voting with their wallet and turning to cheaper drugs.
+In terms of how long the effects last, this compares favourably with an average price for a pint of lager of around £4-5.
+By the same token, ecstasy of highly variable quality is expensive and many drug users turn to cheaper drugs.